jcarver989/suave-charts/README.md

 5. Smart redrawing for Ajax applications that need to add/remove data as a user selects it.
 6. Pre-packaged CSS themes for charts to make it easy for non-designers to have great looking visualizations.
 7. Optional animations & transitions for when data changes to help bring attention to what data has changed.

-## Getting Started

-1. Clone this repo
-2. Open some examples from the examples/ directory in your browser.
-They include both a working visual example + the code to create it.

 ##  Line Chart Options
 Available options to pass to `new LineChart(selector, options)`